blonestar/wp-theme-vite-tailwind/readme.md

 ```bash
 npm run build
 ```
-Refresh your development site, Wordpress should load now production generated assets.
+Wordpress should load now production generated assets.

-Note: To ensure class or classes are built in just add them to safelist.txt and run build again.
+Note: To ensure classes used inside CMS to be processed just add them to safelist.txt and run build again.

 ## Customizations